Categories

 Crisis communications

-The Handbook of Crisis Communication offers students, researchers, and practitioners a timely overview of the crisis communication field.
-Contributions by 50 scholars and practitioners demonstrate various methodological approaches, examine how crisis communication is applied in a range of specific contexts, discuss the role of culture and technology in crisis communication, and present original research of relevance to the development and evaluation of crisis communication theory.
+The Handbook of Crisis Communication offers students, researchers, and practitioners a timely and comprehensive overview of the crisis communication field.
+Contributions from more than 50 scholars and practitioners reflect a wide range of methodological approaches, examine how crisis communication is applied across diverse contexts, explore the role of culture and technology, and present original research relevant to the development and evaluation of crisis communication theory.

-The second edition of the Handbook contains 38 chapters with fresh insights into existing areas of crisis communication and explores new and emerging lines of research.
-A plethora of new case studies, practical scenarios, and in-depth analyses of recent crises are integrated throughout the new Handbook.
+The second edition of the Handbook comprises 38 chapters and delivers fresh insight into established areas of crisis communication while also addressing new and emerging lines of research.
+It integrates a broad range of new case studies, practical scenarios, and in-depth analyses of recent crises, making the volume particularly valuable for both academic study and professional practice.

-Jo Detavernier contributed a chapter on how crisis communication can become an evidence-based practice.
-In his chapter, he offers an overview of scientifically validated insights from (among others) crisis and risk communication and how practitioners can make an evidence-based approach to crisis communication part of their everyday routine.
+Jo Detavernier contributed a chapter on how crisis communication can be developed as an evidence-based practice.
+In his chapter, he outlines scientifically validated insights drawn from crisis and risk communication research and shows how practitioners can integrate an evidence-based approach into their everyday crisis communication work.

 The Handbook of Crisis Communication is published by John Wiley & Sons.
-More information on the book (including a table of content) can be found on the publisher’s website.
+More information about the book, including the table of contents, is available on the the publisher’s website.
+A shortened version of Jo Detavernier’s chapter is presented in this blog post.